-This certificate program allows you to develop advanced business management skills while building expertise for professional certification in project management.
+The graduate certificate program in project management allows you to develop advanced business management skills while building expertise for professional certification in project management.
 The curriculum is aligned with certifications from the Project Management Institute.
 Your courses will give you the tools you need to take on leadership roles in today's workplace.
 You'll also learn relevant skills you can apply on the job immediately.